 We have described the design and implementation of a secure communications infrastructure for high-performance distributed computing applications.
-This infrastructure integrates authentication, encryption, and data integrity mechanisms into the tools typically used to develop highperformance applications.
+This infrastructure integrates authentication, encryption, and data integrity mechanisms into the tools typically used to develop high-performance applications.
 These security-enhanced tools make it possible to run large-scale distributed applications in a secure manner, without any changes to the applications themselves.
 In addition, the tools provide hooks that programmers can use to manage explicitly the security mechanisms used for different communications.
-Experimental studies demonstrate that in a TCP/IP environment our performance is superior to that of SSLref, while in heterogeneous environments we can obtain significant performance advantages by employing multiple transport mechanisms and by enabling security mechanisms only when communicating selectively.
+Experimental results demonstrate that in heterogeneous environments we can obtain significant performance advantages by employing multiple transport mechanisms and by enabling security mechanisms only when communicating selectively.